SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 Choosing the **Full Stack Cloud Application** brings in some predefined extensions, as you can see from the screenshot, including a CDS Graphical Modeler and the CAP Tools.
 The **SAP HANA Tools**> will allow you to interact with, deploy, and observe the SAP HANA Cloud instance that you will be using for working with the SAP HANA Cloud Vector Engine.

-> Depending on your subscription access, you may need to stop using existing Dev Spaces to use this one.

 #### Clone this repository

 👉 If the Dev Space is started and you're in it, use the **Clone from Git** option in the **Get Started** screen that appears to clone this repository.
 Follow the subsequent prompts to open the cloned repository; specify `https://github.com/SAP-samples/codejam-cap-llm.git` as the URL.